andrejacobs/ajfs/Planning/Specs.md

     -   List out all the path entries in the database.
     -   `--full`: Display the full path including the root path of when the database was created.
+    -   `--verbose`: Shows a header as the first line of output.
+    -   `--hash`: Also output the file signature hash if available.

 ### Global flags